Updated on August 12, 2025

 Fact: They’re lifelong but must be reissued after passport renewal or personal details change.

-Example: Sanjay, an Australian OCI holder, had to reapply after his passport expired post-marriage name change.
+Example: Sanjay, an Australian OCI cardholder, had to reapply after his passport expired post-marriage name change.

 Future of the OCI Scheme